ANZAzureDevs/New-Breakpoint/series-02.md

-New Breakpoint - Series 1
+# New Breakpoint - Series 2

-The below shows make up our first series of New Breakpoint which ran from February - June 2021.
+The below shows make up our second series of New Breakpoint which ran from 20 Aug 2021 - 19 Apr 2023.

-You can watch all our episodes via our Twitter Moment, our playlists on Microsoft ANZ's YouTube Channel - Season 1 | Season 2 https://aka.ms/new-breakpoint/playlist), or join our ongoing conversation on Twitter @MicrosoftDevANZ.
+You can watch all our episodes via our playlists on Microsoft ANZ's YouTube Channel - [Season 1](https://aka.ms/new-breakpoint/s1) | [Season 2](https://aka.ms/new-breakpoint/s2) https://aka.ms/new-breakpoint/playlist), or join our ongoing conversation on Twitter [@MicrosoftDevANZ](https://twitter.com/MicrosoftDevANZ).

-If you're looking for our more recent shows, you'll find them on the main page.
+If you're looking for our more recent shows, you'll find them on the [main page](README.md).

+***

 ## 2023-03-01: From concept to reality: Aussie social payments fintech HelpPay’s journey